y4ns0/OOE-Virtual-Lab./README.md

 ## 🚀 SUBMISSION INSTRUCTIONS (FOR PROJECT LEADERS)

-⚠️ **Strict Policy:** To maintain a clean archive, only the **Project Leader (Chef de Projet)** is authorized to manage the repository and push the final code.
+⚠️ **Strict Policy:** Only the **Project Leader (Chef de Projet)** is authorized to manage the repository and push the final code.

-1. **Fork:** The Leader must fork this repository.
+1. **Fork:** The Project Leader must fork this repository.
-2. **Team Info:** Ensure all member names and the group number are clearly listed above.
+2. **Identification:** Fill in the "Team Identification" section above.
-3. **Code Quality:** Upload all functional HTML/JS simulations and technical documentation.
+3. **Upload:** Push your HTML/JS simulations and technical documentation to your fork.
+4. **GitHub Pages:** Activate "GitHub Pages" in your settings to make your simulation live.
-4. **Final Link:** Provide the repository URL for final evaluation and archiving.
+5. **Final Link:** Share your repository URL with Dr. Cheggou for final archiving.

 ---
-**Thank you for your contributions!**
+**Thank you for your professional contribution!**